Snow Riot: History

-Background of Beverly Snow
+Biography of Beverly Snow

 Beverly Randolph Snow was born of mixed parentage (he is referred to as a mulatto in various newspapers) in Lynchburg, Virginia, about 1799.
 He was born enslaved on the estate of Captain William Norvell.
 By the provisions of Norvell's last will, Snow was given to Norvell's daughter, Susannah Norvell Warwick, with the provision that Snow be manumitted at the age of 30.
 The Norvell family allowed Snow to operate a small oyster house on Lynch Street in Lynchburg, where he was allowed to keep some of the profits.
-During this time Snow married a young free woman named Julia.
-Snow was manumitted in November 1829.
-He and Julia left Virginia, which had harsh restrictions on free blacks, and moved into the District of Columbia, Washington City.
-Snow was different than most free blacks, as he was educated, wealthy, successful, and "perhaps even a bit snobbish".
-He was one of a number of black entrepreneurs who owned businesses in the downtown area.
-His success was evidence of the strength of Washington's free black population.